You must tell us about all changes in circumstances immediately. It is a criminal offence not to report a change.

 - An extended housing benefit payment

-- An extended council tax benefit payment
+- An extended council tax support payment

 You may also be able to get this payment is you are working more hours or earning more money.
 To be eligible, you must: